 IT Security

-What Is IT Security
+What IT Security does my business need?

-IT security systems aim to prevent all threats, through actively monitoring and filtering for known malicious patterns, as well as testing unknown code in sandbox environments before allowing user access.
 There is also a human training element and physical security to take into account.
-No IT security is 100% secure, and it is often a balance between maintaining a high level of security, whilst not slowing or stopping the user from completing work tasks.
+No IT security is 100% secure, and it is often a balance between maintaining a high level of security, whilst not slowing or stopping the user from completing their work efficiently.

-IT security takes a layered approach, including but not limited to:
+IT security takes a layered approach, including but not limited to:Â

 • Email Filtering